Key takeaways

 Red flags courts take seriously

-Certain conditions may support a duress claim and help prove coercion, like:
+Certain conditions may support a duress claim and help prove coercion:

 - You were denied time to review or get legal help